-- What plans are there for expanding or redesigning product or service lines?
+- What plans exist for expanding or redesigning product or service lines?

 - For each product or service, what changes in sales mix, cost and profit do you project?
 Why?

-- What is the size, maturity and competitive nature of the industry?
+- What are the size, maturity and competitive nature of the industry?

 - What are the barriers to entry and growth?

 - How does economic development affect the industry?

 - What is the industry’s financial position and performance?